MartaWoodkowski/Python/README.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   ```

-* In addition, it's best that final script should both print the analysis to the terminal and export a text file with the results.
+* The final script prints both the analysis to the terminal and exports a text file with the results.

 ## PyPoll

-* Tasked with helping a small, rural town modernize its vote counting process.
+* Got tasked with helping a small, rural town modernize its vote counting process.

-* With the given dataset, the task is to create a Python script that analyzes the votes and calculates each of the following:
+* With the given dataset, the task was to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast